 Move Out Information & Tips

-Learn more on how to save money, donate useable items, and more.
+Learn how to save money, donate useable items, and be more mindful during move-out!

 - Save $ (room charges for residents, waste hauler fees for college)